bikalpa-baniya/bikalpa-baniya.github.io/content/courses/course2/index.md

 ### Bonds

 These are a certificate of indebtedness.
 This means that if you have bonds in a company, the company has to pay to first.
+When people sell bonds to raise money it is called **debt finance**.
 There are four things that characterizes a bond.

 1.
 2.
 3.
 4.